 This can cause several complications unsatisfactory sex life, low self-esteem, and relationship problems.

 If your most concerning symptom from lower testosterone is erectile dysfunction, so medications may help these symptoms.

-Viagra and Cialis enhances the effects of nitric oxide, a natural chemical your body needs to relaxes muscles giving firm penis.
+Viagra and Cialis enhance the effects of nitric oxide, a natural chemical your body needs to relax muscles giving a firm penis.

 Testosterone affects a men’s sexual development and sex drive.
 It helps in building muscle and bone strength.
 So this hormone is vital for men’s healthy life.
-Healthy habits like eating balanced diet and exercise is the primary way to improve this testosterone.
-Stress and lack of sleep also reduces testosterone.
-Person with chronic health condition like diabetes, heart condition and obesity should seek treatment to enable them reach healthy testosterone levels to enjoy good sex life.
+Healthy habits like eating a balanced diet and exercising are the primary way to improve this testosterone.
+Stress and lack of sleep also reduce testosterone.
+People with chronic health conditions like diabetes, heart condition, and obesity should seek doctors to treat low testosterone levels to enjoy good sex life.